centreon/centreon-nsclient-build/README.md

     - /S : Silently installation
     - /nouninstall : no uninstall of the current package if it was already installed

-Now, it's time to test them :) Enjoy !
+Now, it's deployment time :) Enjoy !